 Elaine Zanutto, Ph.D.

-(Methods & Analytics)
+(Methods & Advanced Analytic)

-As Vice President of our Methods & Analytics function, Elaine leads a talented department of statistical programmers and statisticians who advise project teams throughout the firm on modeling, advanced statistical analysis and sampling methodology.
+As Vice President of our Methods & Advanced Analytics function, Elaine leads a talented department of statistical programmers and statisticians who advise project teams throughout the firm on modeling, advanced statistical analysis and sampling methodology.
 The Methods & Analytics group at NAXION has a well-deserved reputation as one of the most inventive and experienced teams of methodologists in the industry, noted for their authoritative understanding of theory and their skilled, pragmatic application.

 Elaine's areas of specialized expertise include Hierarchical Bayesian (HB) modeling for estimating individual-level preferences in complex choice situations, segmentation analysis for a broad range of audiences and industry sectors, and the design of highly customized forecasting models that rely on a variety of choice modeling platforms, including dynamic models that account for market evolution in the post-launch environment.
 She is an expert on structural equation modeling and other tools for driver analysis in challenging markets where it is difficult to disentangle the impact of specific sources of influence.